cloudmesh-community/book/chapters/in/box.md

     client.collaboration(collab_id=<collaboraiton id>).delete()

 ### Groups
 A group object can be used instead of a user in collaborations.
-The get() call to a group object returns basic information about the group and does not include a member list:
+The get() call to a group object returns basic information about the group and does not include a member list.
+To get all members in a group, you must call get_memberships():

     group = client.group(group_id=<group id>).get()
         {